hgnichols/auto-track-web/README.md

 5. **Schedule reminders**
    - Hit `POST /api/reminders/trigger` with the header `Authorization: Bearer $REMINDER_CRON_SECRET`.
    - Configure a cron job (Vercel Cron, GitHub Actions, etc.) to call the endpoint daily.
-The handler sends reminder emails via Resend and de-duplicates sends using each schedule’s `last_reminder_sent_at` timestamp.
+The handler sends reminder emails via Resend and de-duplicates sends using each schedule's `last_reminder_sent_at` timestamp.

 ---